-- Home: If the student attends neither a Regular Early Childhood Program nor a Special Education Program, the next factor to consider is whether the student receives some or all of his/her special education and related services in the home.
-Report the student in this category (Code 26), even if the student also receives special education and related services in a service provider location or some other location that is not in any other category (Code 27). - Service provider location or some other location not in any other category: If the student attends neither a Regular Early Childhood Program nor a Special Education Program and does not receive any special education and related services in the home report the student in Code 27.
+Home: If the student attends neither a Regular Early Childhood Program nor a Special Education Program, the next factor to consider is whether the student receives some or all of his/her special education and related services in the home.
+Report the student in this category (Code 26), even if the student also receives special education and related services in a service provider location or some other location that is not in any other category (Code 27).

+• Service provider location or some other location not in any other category: If the student attends neither a Regular Early Childhood Program nor a Special Education Program and does not receive any special education and related services in the home report the student in Code 27.

-Reporting Special Education and Related Services Environment:
+Reporting Special Education and Related Services Environment

 Code 30 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in the Regular Early Childhood Program (and the student attends a Regular Early Childhood Program at least 10 hours/600 minutes or more per week).
-Fund Codes A, E, J, K, L, P, and X the student attends a Regular Early Childhood Program less than 10 hours/599 minutes or less per week).
-Fund Codes A, E, J, K, L, P, and X
+Use Fund CodesA, E, J, K, L, P, and X.

 Code 31 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in some other location (and the student attends a Regular Early Childhood Program at least 10 hours/600 minutes or more per week).
-Fund Codes A, E, J, K, L, P, and X
+Use Fund Codes A, E, J, K, L, P, and X.

-Code 32 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in Regular Early Childhood Program (and
+Code 32 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in Regular Early Childhood Program (and the student attends a Regular Early Childhood Program less than 10 hours/599 minutes or less per week).
+Use Fund Codes A, E, J, K, L, P, and X.

 Code 33 - Regular Early Childhood Program: The student receives the majority of hours of special education and related services in some other location (and the student attends a Regular Early Childhood Program less than 10 hours/599 minutes or less per week).
-Fund Codes A, E, J, K, L, P, and X
+Use Fund Codes A, E, J, K, L, P, and X.

 Code 23 - Special Education Program - Special Education Class: The student receives all special education instructional and/or related services in a program with less than 50 percent nondisabled students.
 (Do not include students who also attended a Regular Early Childhood Program.
 These students should be reported under Codes 30, 31, 32, or 33.)
-Fund Codes A, E, J, and X
+Use Fund Codes A, E, J, and X.

 Code 24 - Special Education Program - Separate School: The student receives all special education instructional and/or related services in a public or private day school designed specifically for students with disabilities.
 (Do not include students who also attended a Regular Early Childhood Program.
 These students should be reported under Codes 30, 31, 32, or 33.)
-Fund Codes A, E, J, X, or Private Facility Codes B and F.
+Use Fund Codes A, E, J, X, or Private Facility Codes B and F.

 Code 25 - Special Education Program - Residential facility: The student receives all special education instructional and/or related services in a publicly or privately operated residential school or residential medical facility on an inpatient basis.
 (Do not include students who also attended a Regular Early Childhood Program.
-These students should be reported under Codes 30, 31, 32, or 33).
-Fund Code H and Fund Codes B and F as well as Fund Codes A and E that are placed in a hospital or state agency-funded school (e.g., Illinois School for the Deaf or Illinois School for the Visually Impaired).
+These students should be reported under Codes 30, 31, 32, or 33.)
+Fund Code H and Fund Codes B and F as well as Fund Codes A and E are used for students who are placed in a hospital or state agency-funded school (e.g., Illinois School for the Deaf or Illinois School for the Visually Impaired).